 The drivers start to confab between them.
 The “official” road is the one we can see below the ravine, they explain to us.
 With my hands, I tell them I will climb down walking instead of follow them through the “secondary” road with all these brain-damaged people that risk the life of their children for the seek of saving fifty kuai.
 The Chinese look at me as I’m crazy:

 “Why are you angry?
 We are saving fifty kuai, you should be happy…” they seem ask.

 Whatever.
-At the end everybody decide to climb down walking.
-The drivers will go back, pass through the gate with their minivan and recollect us after the paying checkpoint: the were born on Lugu Lake and don’t have to pay the (in)famous one hundred kuai.
+In the end, everybody decides to climb down walking.
+The drivers will go back, pass through the gate with their minivan and recollect us after the paying checkpoint: they were born on Lugu Lake and don’t have to pay the (in)famous one hundred kuai.

 Tourist that would like to die on the way to Lugu Lake… Furio is smiling now.

 Half an hour later we are again on the minivan.
 The driver point in front of us: